Adelaide derby: City soars, West struggles

 The rest of the 1990s were particularly lean for West Adelaide as their crosstown rivals regularly finished among the top five and played finals football.
 West won the first derby of the 1994–95 season but the club's supporters did not realise they would only ever win one more NSL game against City again.
 West knocked City out of the 1994-95 NSL Cup on away goals after two drawn games, despite both matches being played at Hindmarsh Stadium.
 City won two derbies in each of the 1995–96 and 1996–97 seasons.

-In 1998, West Adelaide rebranded itself as the Adelaide Sharks, in an attempt to attract more broadbased support beyond their traditional but dwindling base in Adelaide's Greek community.
+In 1998, West Adelaide rebranded itself as the Adelaide Sharks, in an attempt to attract more broad-based support beyond their traditional but dwindling base in Adelaide's Greek community.
 They ended City's run of derby wins with a 1–1 draw in their first derby under the Sharks moniker.
 Nathan Day, who would later play for City, scored West's goal.
 Adelaide City smashed the Sharks 5–0 in the first derby of the 1998–99 season.
 The result was the most one-sided in all 40 NSL games the two sides contested.
 There would only ever again be one more such derby in the national league.

 Adelaide Sharks defeated City 1-0 thanks to a late Aleksandar Đurić goal on 4 April 1999.
 The crowd was just 3982 at Hindmarsh Stadium, almost 5000 less than watched the earlier fixture between the two clubs just three and a half months prior and a world removed from the crowds of more than 10,000 fans the derbies had traditionally attracted.
 Just a week before the 1999–00 season was due to start, the Sharks withdrew from the competition – bankrupt.

 City would remain in the NSL until 2003 when it too pulled out of the competition, just weeks before the final edition was about to begin.
 It was replaced in the NSL by the newly formed Adelaide United, a club backed by the South Australian Soccer Federation and South Australian businessman and former Adelaide City sponsor Gordon Pickard.
 The April 1999 derby remains the last time two Adelaide clubs faced each other in a national league.